chaddanna/auth-api/README.md

 2. `git clone https://github.com/chaddanna/auth-api.git`
 3. `cd auth-api`
 4. `yarn install`
-5. I have provided an example-config.js.
-You can use this to create a `config.js` that provides a secret key to be used with
+5. I have provided `example-config.js`.
+You can use this to create a `config.js` that provides a secret key to be used with password encryption.

 ## Usage:
 1. `yarn start` (Development: `yarn run dev`)